-As you may know, I spent the summer studying some 300 scriptures pertaining to this issue of eternal security.
+I spent the summer studying some 300 scriptures pertaining to this issue of eternal security.
 I have to be honest and tell you my motives were mixed.
 The pure motive was that I simply enjoy studying scripture and I wanted to settle this issue once and for all in my heart.
 The “impure” motive was that I am fed up with those fear-mongers who try to unsettle the secure, condemn the guiltless, and otherwise spread a message of anxiety that contradicts the Lord’s own message of, “Fear not little flock” (Lk 12:32).

 Uncertainty is a faith-killer.
 If you are uncertain about your eternal position how can you trust God?
 You won’t.
 If this issue isn’t settled in your heart you’ll lie awake at night wondering whether you are good enough or have done enough to impress him.
 And then you’ll set aside grace by taking out a little works insurance just to be safe.

 Insecurity about the future is just one example of the prevailing winds of unbelief that assail the church.
 If you are insecure and in doubt, know that I write so that you might repent (change your doubting and unbelieving mind) and believe the good news.
 I write so that you might trust Jesus to finish what he started.

 But first, you may need to change your glasses…

 What you look through determines what you see

 If you wear cracked glasses, everything you look at will appear cracked.
 If you are insecure, every scripture in the Bible will appear to support your prior notions of insecurity.